FREE scrub cap pattern and tutorial

 - Uses very little fabric!
 2 caps can be made from 1/2 yard of 45" wide fabric.

 - Adjustable, one size fits most.
-(If you find the cap to be way too big, you can try printing the pattern at a slightly smaller scale, or larger scale if its too small.)
+(If you find the cap to be way too big, you can try printing it at a slightly smaller scale, or larger if its too small.)

 I know we all have a lot on our plates right now so I'm going to get straight to the sewing part.
 I know that's the real reason you are here.
 Here's what you will need: